-William was born to William and Elizabeth Cater in 1852 at High Street, Launceston.
-His father, William senior, who came from Huntingdon, was a boot and shoe maker.
-William was educated at Horwell Grammar School under Mr. Richard Reed.
+William was born to William and Elizabeth (nee Smale) Cater in 1852 at High Street, Launceston.
+His father, William senior, who came from Huntingdon, was a boot and shoemaker.
+William was educated at Horwell Grammar School under Mr Richard Reed.

 William was closely associated with the Working Lad’s Institute, and in 1891, along with James Treleaven junior, help start what was the P.S.A.
 Later to become the Brotherhood, serving nearly 40 years as its treasurer.
-He was also a member of the Dunheved Lodge of Freemansons, serving as Worshipful Master in 1892.
+He was also a member of the Dunheved Lodge of Freemasons, serving as Worshipful Master in 1892.
 For several years he had been the Manager of the Launceston Council School (Windmill School).
 He and his family were members of the Congregational Church.
 William also set up a motor agents business operating as East Cornwall Garage in Western Road, Launceston.
-In his later life he became abit of a property developer with sites all around the area including Polzeath.
+In his later life, he became a bit of a property developer with sites all around the area including Polzeath.

 William died on January 12th, 1930 at his home at Tamar View, Tavistock Road, Launceston.
 The funeral service was held at the Congregational Chapel in Castle Street, being conducted by Rev. R. H. Osborne (United Methodist Minister).
 He was interred at Launceston Cemetery.